kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 Orbit design tokens could be considered as a simple way to describe, document and use the visual language of Orbit design system, but there are multiple requirements that it needs to meet and support.

-Therefore, we use structured and standardized way Orbit design tokens are being created, stored and how we work with them.
+Therefore, we use a structured and standardized way to create, store and work with Orbit design tokens.

 ## Namespace / Object / Variant / Property

-In similarity with **Category / Type / Item** defined by style-dictionary we aim to have design tokens defined by some hierarchical tree structure.
+In similarity with the **Category / Type / Item** schema, defined by [style-dictionary](https://amzn.github.io/style-dictionary/#/), we aim to have design tokens defined by some hierarchical tree structure.

-This hierarchical tree structure brings consistent approach how our design tokens are being defined in systematical way.
-Therefore, you will see that every definition of our design token will look like this:
+This hierarchical tree structure brings a consistent approach to how our design tokens are being defined in a systematic way.
+Therefore, you will see that every definition of our design tokens will look like this:

 ```json
 {